FAQ

 Click the link below If you need to purchase a Tonto National Forest OHV Pass: https://www.recreation.gov/activitypass/AP22844

 • All of our rentals are a self-guided experience.
 We currently do not offer guided tours.
-All customers are given a safety briefing / vehicle operations lesson at pick up.
 We also can point you to the local trail systems, provide GPS map routes and on call assistance.
+All customers are given a safety briefing / vehicle operations lesson and must pass a time based rider skill test at pick up.

 • ATVs can potentially be challenging to ride depending on one's physical fitness and ability.
-In general, they are easy to operate for most people.
-If you are unsure if you will be able to operate the ATV we recommend contacting us with your questions prior to booking your ride.
-Each customer is given a safety briefing and vehicle operations lesson at pickup.
+In general, ATVs are easy to operate for most.

 *We currently can not accommodate riders over 386 lbs.
 This is our vehicles weight limit.